16 Ways Your Diet Could Be Wrecking Your Sleep

 Chowing spicy stuff

 If you’re a late-night snacker, stay away from the salsa and chips.
 You may even want to avoid spicy foods at dinner if you have trouble sleeping.
 Hot peppers and other spicy ingredients can cause acid reflux and digestive upset, especially if you eat them close to bedtime.
-But Amanda Kostro Miller, RD, an advisory board member for Family Living Today, explains another reason spicy food could prevent you from sleeping well: “Capsaicin, a substance in most spicy peppers, can increase your internal body temperature, but your body temperature needs to drop when you’re falling asleep.”
+But registered dietitian Amanda Kostro Miller, an advisory board member for Family Living Today, explains another reason spicy food could prevent you from sleeping well: “Capsaicin, a substance in most spicy peppers, can increase your internal body temperature, but your body temperature needs to drop when you’re falling asleep.”

 Instead of dousing your meal in hot sauce, add some mild guacamole.
 Avocados are rich in unsaturated fats which can raise levels of serotonin, a neurotransmitter that plays a role in sleep regulation.
 Plus, avocados contain magnesium, a mineral that can promote more restful sleep.
-Here are some more powerhouse benefits of avocados.

 Drinking peppermint tea